OpenROV/openrov-software-arduino/OpenROV/README.md

 - voltage: values are in volts (V)
 - color: values are in 0..1.0 RGB channel luminosity and 32-bit RGBA format

-Please note that the ATMega328 has a max of 32K for loading code.
+Cape Users: Please note that the ATMega328 has a max of 32K for loading code.
 If you enable to many devices you can exceed that number and the code will fail to upload.
 You can use the Arduino IDE and do a verify to check the size of the sketch.